Fat skis recommended for powder skiing | Width 110-120mm [Firm] Rider ratings and reviews

 Tail: ★★★★☆

-SABAPRO skis have little of the top-tail flapping and edge grip loss that are typical of full rocker skis.
-The reason is that the "Reflective Rocker" allows you to set rails on the snow surface at an early stage.
-In addition to being great for powder skiing, we also want you to be able to carve on groomed slopes.
-Just by setting up rails, the skis are as smooth as a roller coaster.
+SABAPRO skis have less of the tip and tail chatter and edge grip loss that are typical of full rocker skis.
+The reason is that the "reflective rocker" allows you to set the rails on the snow surface at an early stage.
+It's great for powder, of course, but we want you to carve through groomed slopes.
+Just by setting the rails, it's a ski that makes you feel like you're riding a "roller coaster" as smoothly as possible.

-Deep powder on mellow slopes in extremely cold weather
+Deep powder on mellow slopes during extremely cold weather.

 [Reviewer]

 is a professional skier from Hokkaido.
-His unique style and technique are respected by even current competitors, making him a legendary skier.
-He currently works as a judge for international competitions such as FWQ, and also produces parks.
-His favorite areas to ski are Niseko Grand Hirafu, Kiroro Resort, and Sapporo Teine Highland.
+His unique style and technique have earned him the respect of even current competitors, making him a legendary skier.
+He currently judges international competitions such as FWQ and also produces ski parks.
+His favorite ski areas include Niseko Grand Hirafu, Kiroro Resort, and Sapporo Teine Highland.

 : Powder: ★★★★★